stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-long periods of time in large populations and also ones that had much higher value on the quality of education ubiquitously. the jewish culture is a very interesting example because even in it, the embedding environments, the education level and the pogroms, low economic status, low access to public education, whatever, was still very high relative to the embedding environment, in which case things like the capacity for... the value system on attention and nuance and whatever can be developed. daniel schmachtenberger: fortunately, i don't hold that [[human nature]] is inexorable part of our problems, but a lot of human conditioning to develop the capacities that nature makes possible, but not a given
+long periods of time in large populations and also ones that had much higher value on the quality of education ubiquitously. the jewish culture is a very interesting example because even in it, the embedding environments, the education level and the pogroms, low economic status, low access to [[public education]], whatever, was still very high relative to the embedding environment, in which case things like the capacity for... the [[value system]] on attention and nuance and whatever can be developed. daniel schmachtenberger: fortunately, i don't hold that [[human nature]] is inexorable part of our problems, but a lot of human conditioning to develop the capacities that nature makes possible, but not a given